MauroDataMapper/docs/docs/glossary/primitive-data-type/primitive-data-type.md

 ##What is a Primitive Data Type?

-A **Primitive Data Type** is one of the four possible [Data Types](../data-type/data-type.md) within [Mauro Data Mapper](https://modelcatalogue.cs.ox.ac.uk/mdm-ui/#/home).
+A **Primitive Data Type** is one of the four possible [Data Types](../data-type/data-type.md) within **Mauro Data Mapper**.
 It describes data which has no further details about structure or referencing.

 For example, if a [Data Element](../data-element/data-element.md) is a name, then it’s **Primitive Data Type** would be **‘String’**.
 Whereas, if a **Data Element** is a number, then it’s **Primitive Data Type** would be **‘Integer’**.